fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p style="text-align: justify;"><a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-purchasing-options.html"><b>EC2 Pricing:</b></a> the price for it depends the instance (number, type), load balance, IP adreess, etc. You can use AWS Pricing Calculator to simulate to cost.</p>
 <ul>
   <li><b>On-Demand:</b> short workload, predictable pricing, billing per second/hour, pay for what you use, no long-term commitment, highest cost, no discount.
 Best use to <b>short-term and un-interrupted worloads</b>.</li>
-  <li>On-Demand Capacity Reservations enable to reserve compute capacity for EC2 instances in a specific AZ for any duration.
+  <li><b>On-Demand Capacity Reservations</b> enable to reserve compute capacity for EC2 instances in a specific AZ for any duration.
 You always have access to EC2 capacity when you need it, for as long as you need it.
 You can create Capacity Reservations at any time, without entering a one-year or three-year term commitment, and the capacity is available immediately.</li>
   <li><b>Reservations (1-3 years):</b> predicted workload.
 Various services like Ec2, DynamoDB, ElastiCache, RDS and RedShift.
 Pay up Front.
 The remaining term of the reserved instances can be sold on Marketplace
     <ul>
       <li><b>Reserved instances (RI)</b>: long workloads; has a big discount and has as scope Regional or Zonal.
 Indicated for steady-state usage application.
 It cannot be interrupted <a href="https://aws.amazon.com/ec2/pricing/reserved-instances/">(up to 72% off the on-demand price)</a></li>